deeper-x/pirple_assignment_1/README.md

 ## Versioning

 v 0.0.1
-* calling /hello, a "hello world" string is returned (based on your browser language settings).
+* calling /hello, a 'hello world' string is returned (based on your browser language settings).
 Error page has static message

 ## License